imran999990/shufti/README.md

 ```

 ### Packages

-* #### Expo
+We find it fair to share our `package.json dependencies`  with you! here are the main dependencies used inside Shuftipro.
-We find it fair to share our `package.json dependencies`  with you! here are the main dependencies used inside Shuftipro for expo.
+* #### Dependencies in Expo

 ```json
 "dependencies": {